ABOUT HUNGARY

 We have established partnerships with circuits, organizers, and official partners.
 As we do not collaborate directly with the owner of the Formula 1 licensing, it is necessary for us to include the following statement:

-This website is unofficial and is not associated in any way with the Formula 1 companies.
+This race is unofficial and is not associated in any way with the Formula 1 companies.
 F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.

 Website by: HexaDesign | Update cookies preferences